Luggage Repair Tips

 Many problems require a luggage repair station to rectify but here are a few repairs most anyone can perform*:

-Coil zipper has separated: Most are self-repairing.
+- Coil zipper has separated: Most are self-repairing.
 Forcefully push the zipper slide back to its start position.
 If it easily separates every time you use the zipper, then use a pair of pliers on a wide setting and lightly squeeze both sides of the zipper pull.
 DO NOT clamp down on the tab or where the tap and slide connect.
+I repeat, DO NOT CLAMP DOWN ON THE TAB OR WHERE IT SLIDES TO CONNECT, THIS WILL CAUSE IRREPLACEABLE DAMAGE.

-Hard-sided luggage is cracked: These instructions are for ABS shells only.
+- Hard-sided luggage is cracked: These instructions are for ABS shells only.
 First, follow the step above if the luggage is also dented.
 Apply an ABS compound, found at your local hardware store, to both sides of the crack.
-Let it sit, undistrubed, overnight.
+Let it sit, undisturbed, for 12 hours unless otherwise directed.
 Repeat for an added layer of strength.

-Combination lock is stuck: This is usually the result of the combination being changed by accident.
+- Combination lock is stuck: This is usually the result of the combination being changed by accident.
 There are two techniques: 1.
 Under good lighting, try to view the tumbler (the metal action underneath the wheel) by looking down the crack between the wheel and the lock casing.
 While turning the wheel, notice any flat area or notch.
 That will either be the number for that wheel or you may have to go 5 digits from that number.
 2. Use the same technique as above, only using the corner of a thin piece of metal (like copper sheeting) down the crack to feel the tumbler.
+3. All else fails, a set of bolt cutters should do the job

-Wheels: While most wheel repairs must be done by an authorized repair station, there are some manufacturers that produce consumer-friendly wheels that anyone can replace.
-Most Travelpro luggage, for instance, uses a screw-and-bolt construction that allows the customer to replace a wheel using a normal screwdriver.
-Swiss Army brand Victorinox also uses this feature.
-Those wheels may be replaced using a hex key or Allen wrench.
+- Wheels: While most wheel repairs must be done by an authorized repair station, there are some manufacturers that produce consumer-friendly wheels that anyone can replace.
+Most Travelpro luggage, for instance, use a screw-and-bolt construction that allows the customer to replace a wheel using a normal screwdriver.

-Handle system is difficult to operate: This may be a serious issue or a simple fix.
+- Handle system is difficult to operate: This may be a serious issue or a simple fix.
+Before trying anything contact us and the manufacturer for guidance, by forcing the handle you could break it and completely void your warranty.
 Try using WD40 or Vaseline on the tubing of the handle system.
 If you notice rubbing or worn marks on the tubing, it may be slightly bent.
 Although not recommended, you may try to bend it back yourself**.
 Be very careful and only do it slightly to avoid making the problem worse.
 Try to align the worn mark on the tubing to the entry point before putting pressure on the handle.
 80% of them will need to bend away from the case.

 **Not recommended for novices.